 - 1 medium green pepper chopped - I used two because VEGGIES!

-- 1 tsp dried thyme - I used a BIG heaping tsp
+- 1 teaspoon dried thyme - I used a BIG heaping tsp

-- 1 tsp black pepper - I used fresh ground from my mill
+- 1 teaspoon black pepper - I used fresh ground from my mill

 Mix all ingredients in a 9x13 inch casserole dish, cover and bake for 1 hour and 20 minutes, giving it a good stir 2 or 3 times while cooking.